mmorenorolon/mmorenorolon/README.md

 ## What I'm up to

-- Currently, I am working on my capstone project supported by the White Buffalo Land Trust, modeling regenerative grazing for farmers.
+- Currently, I am working on my capstone project supported by the Rincon Consulting, modeling a biological weaving tool for field biologists.

 ## Education
 - MEDS (expected June 2026) <- Master of Environmental Data Science | UCSB Bren School of Environmental Science & Resource Management